sel4-cap/microkit-maaxboard-dockerfiles/README.md

 If you want to map a different folder, you can specify it on the command line:

     make user_sel4 HOST_DIR=/scratch/sel4_stuff

+Within the container, your home directory, plus the isabelle home directory, is framed within a docker volume, for persistence.
+On first launch, initial home directories are prepared.
+These initial home directories are very empty.
+Where correct usage of the container requires some environment configuration, it is placed within either /etc/profile or /etc/profile.d, for default automated inclusion.
+Managing essential container configuration outside the home directory docker volume, permits effective use of the same home directory docker volume across multiple, externally maintainable, containers.

 You can also specify commands to be executed inside the container by using `EXEC`: